 - Security/Privacy Management: Privacy is also provided by the Operating system using passwords so that unauthorized applications can’t access programs or data.
 For example, Windows uses Kerberos authentication to prevent unauthorized access to data.

 Every general-purpose computer consists of hardware, an operating system(s), system programs, and application programs.
 The hardware consists of memory, CPU, ALU, I/O devices, peripheral devices, and storage devices.
 The system program consists of compilers, loaders, editors, OS, etc. The application program consists of business programs and database programs.

 Every computer must have an operating system to run other programs.
 The operating system coordinates the use of the hardware among the various system programs and application programs for various users.
 It simply provides an environment within which other programs can do useful work.

 The operating system is a set of special programs that run on a computer system that allows it to work properly.
 It performs basic tasks such as recognizing input from the keyboard, keeping track of files and directories on the disk, sending output to the display screen, and controlling peripheral devices.

 Several tasks are performed by the Operating Systems and it also helps in serving a lot of purposes which are mentioned below.
 We will see how Operating System helps us in serving in a better way with the help of the task performed by it.

 - It controls the allocation and use of the computing System’s resources among the various user and tasks.

-- It provides an interface between the computer hardware and the programmer that simplifies and makes feasible for coding, creation, debugging of application programs.
+- It provides an interface between the computer hardware and the programmer that simplifies and makes it feasible for coding and debugging of application programs.

-- Provides the facilities to create, modification of programs and data files using an editor.
+- Provides the facilities to create and modify programs and data files using an editor.